Canon T4i vs Nikon P7800

 |17.||Pentax MX-1||-||stereo / mono||-||-||mini||2.0||-||-||-|

-Both the T4i and the P7800 have been discontinued, but can regularly be found used on eBay.
+Both the T4i and the P7800 have been discontinued, but can regularly be found used on ebay.
 The T4i was replaced by the Canon T5i, while the P7800 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the T4i and P7800 can be found, respectively, in the Canon T4i Manual (free pdf) or the online Nikon P7800 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon T4i and the Nikon P7800?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.